dlareau/puzzlehunt_server/docs/hunt_running.rst

 You probably want people to test your hunt before the actual event.
 This is easy using the puzzlehunt server.
-Just have the team of playtesters sign up like normal, then navigate to the "Teams" page on the sidebar, find the team, check the "Playtester" checkbox on their edit page, fill in the playtest start and end dates and save the team.
+Just have the team of playtesters sign up like normal.
+Then navigate to the "Teams" page on the sidebar, find the team, check the "Playtester" checkbox on their edit page, fill in the playtest start and end dates and save the team.
 They will then have access to the puzzlehunt as if it was open to them during the given dates.